I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/nf-wiamindr-lh-iwiadrvitem-findchilditembyname.md

 <p>If the method succeeds, it stores a pointer to the found child item in <i>ppIChildItem</i> and returns S_OK.
 If the method fails to find the child item, it returns S_FALSE.
 If the method fails for another reason, it returns a standard COM error code.</p>

 ## -remarks
 <p>Minidrivers typically use this method to search a driver item tree for a specific child item when the child item's name is known.
-The child item's full name is obtained in the  method <a href="https://msdn.microsoft.com/library/windows/hardware/ff543881">IWiaDrvItem::GetFullItemName</a>.</p>

-<p>Minidrivers typically use this method to search a driver item tree for a specific child item when the child item's name is known.
-The child item's full name is obtained in the  method <a href="https://msdn.microsoft.com/library/windows/hardware/ff543881">IWiaDrvItem::GetFullItemName</a>.</p>
+The child item's full name is obtained in the  method <a href="image.iwiadrvitem_getfullitemname">IWiaDrvItem::GetFullItemName</a>.</p>

 ## -requirements
 <table>